 Presto is a distributed SQL engine, designed for running interactive analytics queries.
-Using a memory-oriented architecture in place of HDFS storage, Presto is able to rival the performance of traditional data warehouses but at a fraction of the cost, by relying on a horizontally scalable layer of memory optimized compute nodes backed on to affordable and secure ADLS storage for your data lake.
-Presto can be used in place of other well known interactive open source query engine such as Impala, Hive or traditional SQL data warehouses.
+Using a memory-oriented architecture in place of HDFS storage, Presto is able to rival the performance of traditional data warehouses but at a fraction of the cost, by relying on a horizontally scalable layer of memory-optimized compute nodes backed on to affordable and secure ADLS storage for your data lake.
+Presto can be used in place of other well-known interactive open-source query engines such as Impala, Hive, or traditional SQL data warehouses.

 Analysts with existing skills can connect their preferred BI applications (e.g. Power BI, Tableau, Looker, Qlik, etc…) to the Qubole-managed Presto cluster via a common ODBC/JDBC driver.
 This makes adoption easy and maintains productivity.

 ADLS is storage optimized for big data workloads of all kinds – batch, interactive and streaming, and all types, both structured and unstructured.
 On the other hand, Azure Blob Store is a general-purpose object store that works well for a variety of use cases and is not specially tuned for read/write accesses of big data workloads.
 With ADLS there are no limits on the amount of data you can store and it is optimized for high-throughput and Input/Output Operations Per Second (IOPS).
 ADLS also enforces HTTPS protocol for data transfer to and from the store, thereby enforcing better security.

 - Use Qubole to efficiently manage your Presto clusters by automatically taking care of provisioning and de-provisioning, along with dynamic auto-scaling the size of the cluster to handle the workload at any point in time.

 - Connect your favorite BI application to a Qubole-managed Presto cluster.